lorenzo7741/volatility/README.md

 ## Description of the general algorithm
 This section is aimed at providing a general method to convert a volatility surface of vanilla European call options from being dependent on delta to be dependent on moneyness.
 A simple algorithm, based on the fixed point algorithm, is described, with a focus on Balck's model for options on futures.
-Some empirical advice are also given, in order to improve the speed of the algorithm.
+Moreover, some empirical advices, aimed at improving the speed of the algorithm, are described in the last section.

-We suppose to have a volatility surface dependent on delta, so we suppose to have $n\times k$ volatility points $\tilde \sigma_{ij}$ defined for delta $\tilde \Delta_i$ with $i = 1,...,n$ and for time-to-maturity $T_j$ with $j = 1,\cdots,k$.
+We suppose to have a volatility surface dependent on delta, so we suppose to have $n\times k$ volatility points $\tilde \sigma_{ij}$ defined for delta $\tilde \Delta_i$ with $i = 1,...,n$ and for time-to-maturity $T_j$ with $j = 1,...,k$.
 Moreover we suppose to have an interpolation function $\sigma$ such that $\sigma( \tilde \Delta_i, T_j) = \tilde \sigma_{ij}$.
 This function can be whatever we prefer to interpolate smiles of our volatility function (linear interpolation, splines...).
 We define moneynesses $m_1, m_2, ..., m_h$ of our choice.
 We know that there exists a function
 $\Delta = F(m, T, \sigma)$ which, given a time to maturity $T$, a maturity $m$ and a volatility $\sigma$, returns the associated $\Delta$.